donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 ### Architecture

 The figure below shows the auditing architecture.
+In this picture, both CMS and iRODS ingest audit information into an [elastic search engine](https://www.elastic.co/), upon certain user actions.
+The search engine is then provided as the data source for reporting and generating digest emails.
+Interaction with the elastic search engine is based on the RESTful APIs.

 ![](figures/auditing_architecture.png)

-### Audit event
+### iRODS audit event

-In several policy-enforcement points of iRODS, audit events are triggered by certain client actions.
+In several policy-enforcement points of iRODS, audit information are sent out to the elastic search engine as events (the audit events).
 An audit event is a piece of data describing the client action in terms of _source_, _scope_, _scope action_ and _action context_.
 The figure below summarises possible values of these terms.

 ![](figures/audit_event.png)

-In reality, the audit event is represented in a JSON document stored in a [elasticsearch](https://www.elastic.co/) database.
+In reality, the audit event is represented in a JSON document.
 Hereafter is an example audit event triggered by a user modifies the attribute `descriptionAbstract` of a collection with internal id `24477`.
+Note that the _source_ is not presented in the JSON document as it is, technically speaking, implemented as an `index` in elasticsearch.

 ```javascript
 {